unnat/active_gcn_ner/README.md

-Active Learning for GCN based Named Entity Recognition
+CS410 project: Active Learning for GCN based Named Entity Recognition
 =============================

 This is our modified implementation of Named Entity Recognizer that can